-The reports conclude that parts of the site comprise land with moderate or high geotechnical constraints, due to existing instability features such as steep slopes and saturated groundwater conditions.
+The reports\-concludes that parts of the site comprise land with moderate or high geotechnical constraints, due to existing instability features such as steep slopes and saturated groundwater conditions.
 As such, Riley recommends the use of stability improvement measures including subsoil drainage beneath all engineered fill, shear keys, palisade retaining walls, buttress fills, and mechanically stabilised earth fills are required.
 To ensure that the stability improvement measures are undertaken in accordance with the recommendations provided by Riley, a condition of consent is proffered, requiring that:

+The placement and compaction of fill material, construction of geogrid reinforced slopes, retaining walls and subsoil drainage works must be supervised by a suitably qualified engineering professional.
+In supervising the works, the suitably qualified engineering professional must ensure that they are constructed and otherwise completed in accordance with the recommendations contained within the Riley Consultants Ltd Geotechnical Investigation Report (ref:240065 F), relevant engineering code of practice and detailed plans forming part of the application.
 The placement and compaction of fill material, construction of geogrid reinforced slopes, retaining walls and subsoil drainage works must be supervised by a SQEP.
 In supervising the works, the SQEP must ensure that they are constructed and otherwise completed in accordance with the recommendations contained within the Geotechnical Report (reference: 240065-F) and Letter by Riley Consultants (reference: 240065-M), approved under Condition 1, relevant engineering code of practice, and the detailed plans forming part of the application and approved under Condition 1.